LASSO Inference for High Dimensional Predictive Regressions: Introduction

-Can we alloy these two methods into one procedure to solve the inference of high dimensional predictive regression?
-We find the answer is \emph{no} and \emph{yes}. ``No'' is in the sense that a naive combination of them does not lead to the desirable results.
-The affirmative ``Yes'', on the other hand, is established upon a deep understanding of the mechanism of both components and adapting them into the specific environment.
+Can we combine these two methods into a single procedure to address inference in high dimensional predictive regressions?
+We find that the answer is both \emph{no} and \emph{yes}. ``No'' is in the sense that a naive combination of the two does not lead to desirable results. ``Yes'', on the other hand, is established upon a deep understanding of the mechanisms of both components and their adaptation to the context.
 This research culminates in a new \emph{IVX-Desparsified LASSO} (XDlasso) estimator that is free from both biases and has an asymptotic normal distribution.

-With a predictor of interest in mind, the construction of XDlasso, detailed in Algorithm \ref{alg:XDlasso} of Section \ref{subsec:IVX-Desparsified-LASSO}, is summarized as follows.
-First, a workhorse estimator is needed to level the ground for high dimensional predictive regression.
-When both nonstationary and stationary predictors are present in the regression, recently \citet{mei2022lasso} established the consistency of the standardized LASSO (Slasso) so this becomes a natural candidate for the workhorse.
+With a predictor of interest in mind, the construction of XDlasso, detailed in Algorithm \ref{alg:XDlasso} in Section \ref{subsec:IVX-Desparsified-LASSO}, is summarized as follows.
+First, a workhorse estimator is needed to lay the groundwork for a high dimensional predictive regression.
+When both nonstationary and stationary predictors are present in the regression, \citet[MS24 hereafter]{mei2022lasso} has recently established the consistency of the standardized LASSO (Slasso), making it a natural candidate for the workhorse estimator.
+Beyond the pure unit roots considered in MS24, we extend the characterization of nonstationary regressors by generalizing our framework to allow for local unit root (LUR) processes.
+The convergence rates of Slasso for LURs align with those for pure unit roots.
+However, the technical proofs for LURs are more involved than those for pure unit roots.
+We address the complexity arising from high dimensional predictors with both LURs and stationary regressors, and derive the convergence rates of the initial Slasso estimator.

 Second, the common practice of generating the instrument in IVX is insufficient --- the IV must be scale-standardized to have the stochastic order aligned with all other predictors in Slasso.
-Finally, the standardized IV (SIV) serves as the target variable for the auxiliary Slasso regression in Dlasso to estimate the shrinkage bias.
-The XDlasso estimator of the parameter of interest is defined by the bias correction term added to the initial Slasso estimator, and the companion $t$-statistic is employed for statistical inference by comparing it with critical values drawn from the quantiles of the standard normal distribution.
+The standardized IV serves as the target variable for the auxiliary Slasso regression in Dlasso to estimate the shrinkage bias.
+The XDlasso estimator of the parameter of interest is defined as the initial Slasso estimator plus the bias-correction term, and the companion $t$-statistic is employed for statistical inference by comparing it to critical values from the standard normal distribution.

+We further establish the asymptotic normality of our proposed XDlasso estimator and the convergence rate of its standard error.
+Specifically, the XDlasso estimator is $\sqrt{n}$-consistent for a stationary regressor while its convergence accelerates for an LUR regressor.
+Moreover, to conduct simultaneous inference for multiple parameters of interest, we develop a Wald statistic with an asymptotic $\chi^{2}$ distribution based on XDlasso.
+This Wald test is valid even when the parameters involve both stationary and nonstationary regressors.